 On May 15th, 1890, the famous American writer Katherine Anne Porter was born.
 She was born Callie Russell Porter in Indian Creek, Texas.
-The fourth of five children, she was a descendant of legendary frontiersman Daniel Boone.
-The legendary writer O. Henry (William Sydney Porter) was her father's second cousin.
+The fourth of five children, she was a descendant of the legendary frontiersman Daniel Boone.
+The famous writer O. Henry (William Sydney Porter) was her father's second cousin.

 When Callie was two years old, her mother died of complications following the birth of her last child.
 Callie's father sent his children to live with his mother, and the children, especially Callie, adored their grandmother.

 Seven years later, Callie's grandmother died suddenly.
 She and her siblings lived with various relatives or in rented rooms paid for by their father.
 At the age of 16, Callie ran off to marry her boyfriend John Henry Koontz, the son of a wealthy rancher.

 In order to marry Koontz, Callie, a Methodist, had to convert to Catholicism, which she did.
 Her devout Catholic husband turned out to be an abusive drunk who once threw her down the stairs, breaking her ankle.

 After suffering for nine years in a rotten marriage, Callie divorced her husband - a shocking thing for a woman to do in 1915.
 As part of her divorce decree, Callie had the court legally change her name to Katherine Anne Porter, which was the name of her beloved grandmother.

 From there, Katherine fled Texas for Chicago, where she tried her hand at acting and singing, but that was cut short when she was diagnosed with tuberculosis.
 She spent two years in a TB sanitarium before it was discovered that she'd been misdiagnosed; she actually had bronchitis.